charlenebuena/speech-management/README.md

 # speech-management
-CRUD for speeches in the political career
+CRUD for speeches created by politicians in their political career